 Paddy is derived from the Irish, Pádraig: the source of those mysterious, emerald double-Ds.

 Patty is the diminutive of Patricia, or a burger, and just not something you call a fella.

 There isn’t a sinner in Ireland that would refer to a Patrick as “Patty”.
 It’s as simple as that.

-Tradition holds that Saint Patrick used shamrock to teach the Trinity.
+Tradition holds that Saint Patrick used the trefoil to teach the Trinity.
 He’d have no luck with the four-leaf clover on your leprechaun hat.